arshemii/Autonomous_Underwater_Vehicle/README.md

 ## Notes

 This is a concept and system-design project, so the repository is centered on requirements, architecture, verification models, and CAD rather than implementation-level embedded software.

-Generated cache folders, backup files, and temporary MATLAB artifacts were removed to keep the repository cleaner.